Ten Magic Pianos (1912-2017)

 Graeme Revell – Countess Saladine

-interpreting Adolf Wölfli’s mandala piece from 1911 (1986, Mute)
+Interpretation of Adolf Wölfli’s mandala work from 1911.
+(1986, Mute)

 David Shea – Trance